autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/ad-api/list/api/planning/steering_factors.md

       text: The direction of the steering factor.
     - name: factors.status
       text: The status of the steering factor.
+    - name: factors.behavior
+      text: The behavior type of the steering factor.
-    - name: factors.module
+    - name: factors.sequence
-      text: The module name of the steering factor.
+      text: The sequence type of the steering factor.
     - name: factors.detail
       text: The additional information of the steering factor.
     - name: factors.cooperation